lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     settings to use in ``bps prepare``).

 **createQuantumGraph**
-    The command line specifiction for generating Quantum Graphs.
+    The command line specification for generating QuantumGraphs.

 **operator**
     Name of the Operator who made a submission.
 Displayed in ``bps report``